 Interstitial lung disease (ILD) is a medical condition caused by a variety of disorders or via exposure to harmful pollutants and toxins.
 The majority of these disorders ultimately lead to lung tissue scarring and difficulties with breathing.
 Asbestosis is the medical condition that causes ILD after asbestos exposure.

 If you suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds, set up for those who are victims to asbestos-related diseases.
-We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.
+We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.